For research use only

 CHO-K1 Hamster Ovary Cells support protein production, gene transfection, and metabolic mutant selection in bioproduction and molecular workflows.

 CHO-K1 cells are a subclone of the CHO cell line, derived from an adult Chinese hamster ovary biopsy in 1957.
+They harbor near-diploid (2n=20 with 4-6 structural aberrations) karyotype and are known for their high adaptability to suspension culture and serum-free media, making them a gold standard for recombinant protein production and biopharmaceutical research.
+CHO-K1 cells are adherent epithelial-like cells with fibroblast-like morphology, growing as monolayers with robust proliferation.
 CHO-K1 cells are widely used in biopharmaceutical production due to their rapid growth, ease of culture, and minimal chromosomal abnormalities.
 However, they lack the gene for proline synthesis, making them reliant on external proline for growth.
-These cells exhibit morphological changes in response to cholera toxin and show resistance to Poliovirus, Modoc virus, and Buttonwillow virus.
-Under specific culture conditions, these cells can be passaged for 10-15 generations, making them suitable for long-term experimental applications.
+Under specific culture conditions, these cells can be passaged for multiple generations, making them suitable for long-term experimental applications.
 They also express multiple glycosylation genes, which affect the quality of therapeutic proteins.

 | Product Code | CHO K1; CHOK1; CHO cell clone K1 |